Power News We love to talk!

 The power secretary said that the government is looking at initiating power transmission reforms.
 "We will set up electricity transmission projects ahead of power generation plants," Pujari said.
 The signing of agreements with state governments and their power distribution utilities under the Ujjwal Discom Assurance Yojna is likely to start in two-three weeks, Pujari said.

-- International Energy Agency sees green energy fuelling growth in 5 years Read more
+- Sweden sees big energy opportunities in India Read more